Can a mouthpiece treat sleep apnea?

 Continuous Positive Airway Pressure (CPAP) delivers a constant stream of pressurised air through a mask worn over the nose or mouth and nose.
 The air pressure acts as a pneumatic splint — it physically holds the airway open throughout the night, preventing collapse.

 CPAP is highly effective when used correctly.
 For moderate to severe sleep apnea, it’s the benchmark against which other interventions are measured.
-The challenge is adherence: the mask, noise, required nightly setup, and sensation of pressurised airflow cause many people to abandon it.
+The challenge is adherence: the mask, the noise, the required nightly setup, and the sensation of pressurised airflow cause many people to abandon it.

 How Oral Appliances Work for Sleep Apnea

 A mandibular advancement device (MAD) is a custom-fitted oral appliance that holds the lower jaw (mandible) in a slightly forward position during sleep.
-This forward positioning:
+This forward positioning advances the tongue base away from the posterior airway, tightens the soft tissue around the throat and pharynx, increases the cross-sectional area of the upper airway, and reduces the likelihood of airway collapse during sleep.

 The degree of advancement is adjustable in most clinical MADs — the dentist or sleep specialist titrates the device over several appointments, incrementally increasing the forward position until symptoms are adequately managed.